2302-BLEND-UX/foundation-coding-filtering-app/README.md

-# JS Objects
-##  Storing advanced data

-- Objects help us store data with properties
-- With objects we can give an item properties such as title, description, price, etc.
-- We can use a loop to show all objects on the screen.
+# Article filtering app
+##  Search, and category filter

+- This app lets us sort articles on the screen based on user input
+- Articles are objects within an array